 1. Apply And Check Your Credit

 Our online application asks you a series of questions to evaluate your eligibility for a home loan.
 You’ll give us information about yourself, the home you want to buy, your income and your assets.
 From there, we’ll check your credit so we can offer you accurate mortgage solutions.

-See your recommended mortgage solutions and adjust your numbers to fit your budget.
-This is where you’ll see how much we can approve you for, as well as recommended types of home loans, down payments, monthly payments and interest rates.
+At this point, you’ll see your recommended mortgage solutions and adjust your numbers to fit your budget.
+This is where you’ll see how much we can approve you for.
+We’ll also recommend types of home loans, down payments, monthly payments and mortgage rates.

 Once you’ve chosen your mortgage option, you can see if you’re approved for it.
 From there, we’ll give you a Prequalified Approval Letter that you can use to shop for homes.
 For an even stronger approval, you can contact a Home Loan Expert to get a Verified Approval.